 Every day an employee stays at your organization, they’re learning, making contributions, building and strengthening relationships, and driving everyone forward.
 That’s worth celebrating!

-Since it would be impractical to celebrate everyone’s tenure daily, most organizations celebrate annual employment milestones.
+Most organizations celebrate annual employment milestones.
 But even anniversaries can be a lot to keep track of, and there are few things more demotivating than having your work anniversary forgotten when others are being celebrated.

 You can set a calendar reminder for every new hire, and at a smaller organization, that might be sustainable.
 For larger teams, having a tool that manages this automatically can be a major boon.